linkedin/rest.li/Dynamic Discovery.md

 ## D2 Load Balancer

 As we said above, all the load balancing happened in the client side.
-D2 client keep tracks of the health of the cluster.
+The D2 client keeps track of the health of the cluster.

 There are 2 types of mode that we can use to load balance traffic.
 <ul>